 Tolerance

 Another common usage of the ABS function is to calculate the tolerance.
 Tolerance represents the acceptable amount a value can change.
 These amounts are always indicated as positive values.
-Thus, the ABS function is perfect for these types of calculations.
+Thus, the function is perfect for these types of calculations.
 The following formula checks if the absolute value is less than or equal to the allowed tolerance, and returns "Yes" or "No" depending on the outcome.

 - The ABS function effectively removes the sign of a number and returns a positive value.
+The Function simplifies calculations by focusing solely on the numerical value's magnitude, ignoring whether it's positive or negative.
+This might be useful for scenarios like financial analysis or temperature tracking.